AnalogFeelings/cbre-ex/README.md

 <div align="center"><h2>License Information</h2></div>

-The Editor is licensed under the GNU General Public License, version 2.0.
+The Editor is licensed under the BSD-3-Clause license.
-All other components are licensed under the GNU Lesser General Public License, version 2.1, unless otherwise stated.

-Editor sidebar icons are taken from **Sledge**, which is licensed under BSD-3.
 Editor logo is a modified version of **The SCP Foundation** Wiki logo, which is licensed under the CC-BY-SA 3.0 license.

 <div align="center"><h2>External Repositories</h2></div>